Bonita Ledua, R.P., M.A. (MFT)

 Alissa was born in Thunder Bay, Ontario; she grew up on a dairy farm in the Slate River Valley where she learned to value family, take responsibility, use a solid work ethic, and have respect and patience for others.

-She has four beautiful children, Rachel, Ethan, Hannah and Andrew.
+She is married to Jeremy and has three beautiful children, Ethan, Hannah and Andrew.
 She loves to support them in their sports and school activities.
 She enjoys soccer, curling, volleyball, gardening, dinner and coffee with friends and family time.